Hood By Air: Return to New York and hiatus (2016–2017)

 In 2016, the brand released a capsule collection in collaboration with the pornographic video platform, Pornhub the SS17 'Wench' collection.

 However, with external company interests calling for Oliver's design expertise, on April 6, 2017, Hood By Air announced that Oliver would be putting the brand on hold to take a new role at Helmut Lang.
 Hood By Air entered a three-year period of hiatus.

-Hiatus
+Hiatus (2017–2020)

-Hood By Air remained on official hiatus between 2017 and 2020.
+The company remained on official hiatus between 2017 and 2020.
 During this time Shayne Oliver worked with several established fashion houses, as well as on personal creative projects.

 Helmut Lang

 Prior to Hood By Air's final pre-hiatus show, Shayne Oliver was approached by Helmut Lang's editor-in-residence, Isabella Burley, to take up a position at that brand as designer-in-residence.
-Only one month after Oliver had nullified his design responsibilities at Hood By Air he introduced his first offering under Helmut Lang, presenting the brand's Spring 2018 Ready-To-Wear collection in September 2017 at New York Fashion Week.
+One month after Oliver had nullified his design responsibilities at Hood By Air he introduced his first offering under Helmut Lang, presenting the brand's Spring 2018 Ready-To-Wear collection in September 2017 at New York Fashion Week.
 That same month, Helmut Lang also released the Helmut Lang Seen by Shayne Oliver Autumn Tour Merch collection, inspired by band tour merchandise.